Home > Validation > Drop Downs > Excel 2003

 In this tutorial, you'll see how to create a drop down list of choices in a cell.

 Watch this video to see the steps for creating a drop down list in Excel 2003.
 Written instructions are below the video.
+The video transcript is at the end of the page.

 Use Data Validation to create a drop down list of options in a cell.
 List items can be typed in a row or column on a worksheet, or typed directly into the Data Validation dialog box.